There Be Mature Content Here

 Pyx tilts his head the other direction.

 “I thought you were gonna hug me,” Pyx says.
-“When you’d knocked me out?
+“When you’d reached for me?
 I thought you were gonna give me a hug.”

 “I had a look?”